Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Open vs. Closed Channels

-_Cryptography based on public systems is more sound anyway._
+_Cryptography based on public systems is more sound._

 **Kerckhoff's Principle:** Security should not rely on secret _methods_,<br>but rather on secret _information_.